spartrekus/mednafen-server-raspberry-pi/README.md

 Mednafen is perfect for 1, 2, 3 up to 4 players.
 (fceux, in comparison, is rather several bugs still)

 Mednafen Server for 4p is OK, great and it will work on Raspberry.
-It was tested with 4 clients with mednafen 0.9.41 using 4 x PI Boxes and one PI server.
+The Netplay of Mednafen was successfully tested with 4 clients over network with mednafen 0.9.41 using 4 x PI Boxes and one PI server.
 More info on Wikipedia: https://en.wikipedia.org/wiki/NES_Four_Score